jackiecherotich/B9CY108-_CA1-PYTHON_Que_4/README.md

 ## Description
-This program scrapes hotel room data from two hotel booking websites and stores the Extracted information in a CSV file for comparison.
+This program scrapes hotel room data from two hotel booking websites( not real hotel booking websites but sample sites) and stores the
+Extracted information in a CSV file for comparison.

 ## Data Extracted